SteffeyDev/react-native-popover-view/README.md

 #### JS Modal

-Shows the popover in the space provided, filling the `Popover` component's parent.
-This looks identical to `rn-modal` if the `Popover` component's parent is a top-level view, but may look weird if the `Popover` is nested inside a few views with their own padding and margins.
-With careful component hierarchy design, this can allow for nested popovers and popovers in other Modals.
-Taps to the area outside the popover will trigger the `onRequestClose` callback.
+Use this if you want to show nested `Popover`s, or are showing the `Popover` from a view that is already inside a native modal.
+Unlike with `Tooltip`, taps to the area outside the popover will trigger the `onRequestClose` callback.

 #### Tooltip

-Shows the `Popover` without taking over the screen, no background is faded in and taps to the area around the popover fall through to those views (as expected).
+Shows the `Popover` without taking over the screen, no background is faded in and taps to the area around the popover fall are not blocked.
 The `onRequestClose` callback will never be called, so the `Popover` will have to be dismissed some other way.

+#### Tips for using JS Modal and Tooltip

+Both JS Modal and Tooltip modes render the `Popover` into the react component tree instead of in a dedicated native modal.
+Because of this, you must place the `Popover` component at the proper place in the component hiearchy for it to show, potentially in a different place than the `Touchable` that the `Popover` is anchored to.

+The key thing to consider is that the `Popover` will only be able to render in the space of its immediate parent.
+If the parent of the `Popover` is a view with the same dimensions of the `Touchable`, the `Popover` will not be able to show.
+If you can't see the `Popover` when using these modes, try moving the `Popover` to the root view, or as close to the root view as possible, so that the `Popover`'s immediate parent fills the screen.
+If you render the `Touchable` inside a `ScrollView`, the `Popover` should be an immediate child of the `ScrollView`.

 ## <a name="safeArea" />Usage with Safe Area Context